Ever wanted to create your own candles at home but don’t have any wax? This tutorial for Olive Oil Candles is a fun project.

 Here’s a close up of the wick in the middle.
 You don’t want too much sticking above the oil because it needs to be able to soak the oil all the way up the wick to burn.

-Add your olive oil and that's it!
+Add your olive oil and that’s it!
 To save money on olive oil you could buy the expired oils from surplus stores.
+Although, these candles burn for a long time on a small amount of oil so they are generally more inexpensive than regular waxed candles anyway.

 Find more articles about stockpiling and food storage to work on your preparedness resources!